adicu/Devfest-Environment-Setup/DevFest Environment Setup.md

 All programmers have a text editor that they use to write code.
 If you're just getting started, we highly recommend you download and install [Sublime Text](http://www.sublimetext.com/2).

-This guide also assumes that you have Python set up on your computer.
+This guide also assumes that you have Python 2.7 set up on your computer.
 You can test this by opening up a terminal (as detailed below), then entering the following command:

 `$ python`

 Note that the `$` symbol should not be typed - it's commonly used to represent the terminal prompt, and can be ignored.
 If the above command gave you an error, you might not have Python installed.
-You can [download Python here](https://www.python.org/downloads/).
+You can [download Python here](https://www.python.org/downloads/) (go for version 2.7).
 Otherwise, you should receive a prompt similar to the one below:

 ![python_prompt](https://i.gyazo.com/0e9adbdf1e5943198418a66edf443e9d.png)